 You may not need to meet the standard A level requirements.
 We’ll review this if you have achieved or are predicted to achieve a first-class honours degree at undergraduate level in a relevant subject with enough biology and chemistry content.
 However, you’ll still need to achieve at least a 4 (C) in GCSE in both Maths and English Language.
 Any offers made without the A level requirements are conditional on you achieving a first in your primary degree before starting the course.

 Accelerated degrees resulting in the award of a BSc Hons (completed over two years rather than three).
 These applications will be reviewed on a case-by-case basis.
 GCSE Maths and English Language must still be achieved at a minimum of a 4 (C) grade.

 For more information on relevant degrees, please contact us.

 Minimum entry requirements

-If English is not your first language, you will need to have proof of your fluency with one of the following:
+If English is not your first language, you’ll need to have proof of your fluency in English with one of the following:

 - IELTS 7.5 (no less than 7.0 in any element)